-- Develop fast data analysis algorithms to tackle real-time capabilities or, at least, reconstruct a distant NLOS scenario (several meters round trip) on an appropriate time scale (less-than-a-minute time scale). - Establish a laboratory testing scenario of a hidden-scene to evaluate the performance of NLOS sensing systems and reconstruction algorithms. - Increase the stealth and eye safety of NLOS systems by shifting the illumination wavelength from the VIS83 spectrum to SWIR84 spectrum. - Define and establish a military relevant testing scenario to demonstrate the potential use of NLOS technology.
+- Develop a thorough model for NLOS scenarios, able to reliably simulate performances (resolution, SNR ...) of the system as a function of the experimental parameters such as distance, chosen operating wavelength, background noise level, system efficiency, hidden object dimensions, atmospheric effects, dark counts and gating effects. - Improve the development of sensor and laser technology in order to increase NLOS performances (sensor sensitivity and time-resolution, laser power and pulse duration) - Develop fast data analysis algorithms to tackle real-time capabilities or, at least, reconstruct a distant NLOS scenario (several meters round trip) on an appropriate time scale (less-than-a-minute time scale). - Establish a laboratory testing scenario of a hidden-scene to evaluate the performance of NLOS sensing systems and reconstruction algorithms. - Increase the stealth and eye safety of NLOS systems by shifting the illumination wavelength from the VIS spectrum to SWIR spectrum. - Define and establish a military relevant testing scenario to demonstrate the potential use of NLOS technology.